sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 ![resources/images/recipes/mask_with_on_facet.png](resources/images/recipes/mask_with_on_facet.png)

+When your diffusion is combined with a mask, the default behavior is that the non-masked cells will diffuse their values in **all** existing cells (that means, even the masked cells !).
+To change this behavior, you can use the facet `avoid_mask`.
+In that case, the value which was supposed to be affected to the masked cell will be redistributed to the neighboring non-masked cells.

 ### Tips

 Masks can be used to simulate a lot of environments.
 Here are some ideas for your models: